emirr44/KIMIKA-Molecular-Classification-and-Generation/README.md

 ![Confusion matrix - NN](fig/simple_nn_hiv_confusion_matrix.png)

-The Neural Network predicts inactive instances perfectly, while it completely fails on active ones.
+The Neural Network predicts inactive instances perfectly, while it completely fails on active ones which indicates the NN learned that all instances are inactive.
+This isn't a surprising outcome either since the ratio between active and inactive instances is 289/7935 ≈ 16:441.

 # Conclusion